Lauren C. Hindman, Ph.D.

 Gender & Diversity Sport Management Scholar

 I am an Assistant Professor in the Department of Management & Entrepreneurship in the Frank G. Zarb School of Business at Hofstra University (located on Long Island in the New York City metro area).
 My research examines the experiences of women and other marginalized individuals in organizations, with the aim of reducing underrepresentation and discrimination.
-My work has been published in top journals, including three studies published in Journal of Sport Management, the premier journal in the discipline.
+My work has been published in top journals, including four studies published in Journal of Sport Management, the premier journal in the discipline.
 Learn more about my research.

 I received my Ph.D. from the Mark H. McCormack Department of Sport Management, housed in the Isenberg School of Management at UMass Amherst.
 My dissertation research, an ethnographic study of the gendered structures and social processes of two sport organizations, received funding support from the North American Society for Sport Management (NASSM) and the UMass Amherst Graduate School.
 I have presented portions of my dissertation at the University of Pennsylvania Wharton Center for Human Resources People & Organizations Conference, NASSM, and the European Association for Sport Management (EASM).